-Application Design I / PROJECT 2: Application Design Proposal
+Application Design I / ASSESSMENT 2: Application Design Proposal

 22/10/2025 - 21/11/2025 (Week 5 - Week 9)